-Juneteenth, a holiday celebrating Black freedom, is celebrated around the world on June 16th: the day in 1865 (two years after the emancipation proclamation was signed) when slaves in Galveston, Texas got word that they were free.
+Juneteenth, a holiday celebrating Black freedom, is celebrated around the world on June 19th: the day in 1865 (two years after the Emancipation Proclamation was signed) when slaves in Galveston, Texas got word that they were free.
 Black Texans took the tradition of celebrating Juneteenth with them as they moved around the United States and the world.

-To learn more about Juneteenth, attend a local event this week, read more on WTTW, or share one of these picture books with a child in your life:
+To learn more about Juneteenth, attend a local event this week, read more from the Chicago Defender, or share one of these picture books with a child in your life:

 Juneteenth for Mazie by Floyd Cooper